-A SPOT or other Messaging and Tracking device using satellite communications capable of sending a manual "OK" signal and set to a ping rate of no less than every 30 minutes is being phased in as of 2023 For New Participants this is MANDATORY as of 2023 with proper contact information to be useful and a contact shall be provided for all events.
+A SPOT or other Messaging and Tracking device using satellite communications capable of sending a manual "OK" signal every 6 hours and set to a ping rate of no less than every 30 minutes is mandatory for 2024.
+It must be turned on for the entire event.